rayx1/NodeMCU-ESP8266-Flammable-Gas-Detector-with-Email-Alert-using-MQ5/README.md

 ## 🔧 Configuration

-In `main.ino`, set your WiFi and email credentials:
+In `firmware.ino`, set your WiFi and email credentials:

 ```cpp
 #define WIFI_SSID "YOUR_WIFI_SSID"